-Environmental Science specialists are needed in order to understand and help solve the ecological problems posed by the 21st century.
-While these specialists must be knowledgeable in ecology, environmental science, experimental design, mathematical modeling, and physics, they also must be acquainted with ideas drawn from a wide range of related disciplines, including environmental philosophy, ethics, theology, history, literature, policy, law, and psychology.
+Environmental Scientists are needed to understand and help solve the ecological problems posed by the 21st century.
+Environmental Scientists must be knowledgeable in ecology, environmental science, experimental design, and statistics, they also must be acquainted with ideas drawn from a wide range of related disciplines, including environmental philosophy, ethics, theology, history, literature, policy, law, and psychology.
 They must be skilled in research methods, written and oral communication, and conflict resolution.